-With essentially the same goals in mind as in the project here, Champollion (2016) sketched a dynamic fragment intended to generate effective truth-value gaps for donkey readings in mixed scenarios.
-But where the current approach fairly directly lifts Križ's (2016) semantic clauses into a simple compositional dynamic framework (Muskens 1995), Champollion leaned on the quite powerful plural dynamic semantics of Brasoveanu 2010 - augmented with designated "error" discourse referents and objects - combined explicitly supervaluationist lexical entries for determiners.
-Not only is plural dynamic semantics unnecessary, as we hope to have shown with the fragment in Section 5, it leads to several empirical issues.
+With essentially the same goals in mind as in the project here, Champollion 2016-a precursor of the current work-sketches a dynamic fragment intended to generate effective truth-value gaps for donkey readings in mixed scenarios.
+But where the current approach fairly directly lifts Križ's (2016) semantic clauses into a simple compositional dynamic framework (that of Muskens 1995), Champollion 2016 leans on the PCDRT framework of Brasoveanu 2010, augmented with designated "error" referents/objects, together with explicitly supervaluationist lexical entries for determiners.

-First, Champollion relies on the strong entry for indefinites proposed in Brasoveanu 2010.
-This corresponds to an update that introduces as many potential referents for its restrictor as possible, across the various output assignments of the sentence.
-But that kind of update overgenerates evaluation pluralities when not in the restrictor of a dynamic quantifier.
-For instance, given the maximality of a, the assignments coming out of sentence in (55b) will contain, between them, as many sandwiches as were eaten by girls.
-The subsequent pronoun ought then to be able to refer to this discourse plurality, as it can in (55a), but this is impossible.
+As we have seen in Section 6.4, the full power of PCDRT is not needed for our purposes.
+In addition, the specific setup in Champollion 2016 leads to several empirical issues.
+First, Champollion 2016 relies on the strong (maximal) entry for indefinites proposed in Brasoveanu 2008.
+This of course inherits the difficulties mentioned in Section 6.4 above when indefinites appear outside of quantificational contexts.
+For instance, given the maximality of a, the assignments coming out of sentence (54a) will contain, between them, as many sandwiches as were eaten by students.
+The subsequent pronoun ought then to be able to refer to this discourse plurality, as it can in (54b), but this is impossible.

-- Every girl ate a^d sandwich.
+- (54) a.
+A student ate a^d sandwich. #They_d were tasty. - b.
+Every student ate a^d sandwich.
 They_d were tasty.
-A girl ate a^d sandwich. #They_d were tasty.
-(55)

-Brasoveanu (2010) can at least avoid this possibility by stipulating that indefinites outside the arguments of generalized quantifiers are necessarily interpreted weakly, but since Champollion is in part motivated by a desire to avoid semantic ambiguity in the elements that comprise donkey sentences, he is committed to a single maximal indefinite everywhere.
+Brasoveanu 2008 could at least avoid this possibility in principle by stipulating that indefinites outside the arguments of generalized quantifiers are necessarily interpreted weakly (non-maximally).
+But since Champollion 2016 is in part motivated by a desire to avoid semantic ambiguity in the elements that comprise donkey sentences, it is committed to a single maximal indefinite everywhere.